 Tartare is a dish made from finely chopped raw minced meat or fish, usually served with an accompaniment such as capers, onions, and raw egg yolk.

 In Poland, it is commonly made with beef and served with a variety of condiments, such as mustard, chopped onions or horseradish sauce.
-It is typically eaten as a starter or appetizer and can be found in many traditional Polish restaurants.
+It is a typically eaten as a starter or appetizer and can be found in many traditional Polish restaurants.

 Goulash with authentic Polish potato pancakes